Post

 file_written.write("\n")

-After that we perform our guessing game LOL.
-Since we know the parts of the flag is always GCC and a {}, we can use their hex values to find the phone number that has them.
-Similarly, we expect _ to be in the flag so we also include its hex.
+After that we perform our guessing game.
+Since we know the parts of the flag will always start with GCC{ and ends with }, we can use their hex values to find the phone number that has them.
+Similarly, we also included the hex value of _ since it’s common to have it in flags.

 1